Witiko/expltools/explcheck/doc/warnings-and-errors-04-semantic-analysis.md

 A function or conditional function variant is generated from an incompatible argument type [@latexteam2024interfaces, Section 5.2, documentation of function `\cs_generate_variant:Nn`].

  /t403-01.tex

+Higher-order variants can be created from existing variants as long as only `n` and `N` arguments are changed to other types:

  /t403-02.tex

 ### Protected predicate function {.e label=e404}